 Both are dangerous and require professional treatment right away.
 Low ankle sprains will usually recover on their own with ice, elevation, and rest.
 High ankle sprains might require more extensive treatment from a podiatrist, because these are usually the most severe.

 Pain in the Bottom of Your Feet

 If you experience severe pain in the bottom of your feet after your favorite activity, there might be a few causes:

-- Plantar fasciitis, which is the inflammation of the tendon that runs across the bottom of your feet.
+- Plantar fasciitis, which is the inflammation of the thick band of tissue that runs along the bottom of your feet.